Chart Color Schemes

 Health performance in Leumeah is lower than average with prevalence of common health conditions notable across both younger and older age cohorts

-Leumeah faces significant health challenges, with notable prevalence of common health conditions across both younger and older age cohorts.
-The rate of private health cover is relatively low at approximately 49% of the total population (~5,060 people), compared to the national average of 55.3%.
+Leumeah faces significant health challenges, with common health conditions prevalent across both younger and older age cohorts.
+Private health cover is relatively low at approximately 49%, covering about 5109 people, compared to the national average of 55.7%.

-The most common medical conditions in the area are arthritis and asthma, impacting 8.9% and 8.2% of residents respectively.
-Sixty-six point three percent of residents declare themselves completely clear of medical ailments, compared to 70.3% across Greater Sydney.
-Sixteen point eight percent of residents are aged 65 and over (1,727 people), which is higher than the 14.4% in Greater Sydney.
+The most common medical conditions are arthritis and asthma, affecting 8.9% and 8.2% of residents respectively.
+About 66.3% of residents declare themselves completely clear of medical ailments, compared to 70.3% across Greater Sydney.
+The area has 16.7% of residents aged 65 and over, totaling 1733 people, which is higher than the 14.4% in Greater Sydney.
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health